equinix-labs/terraform-equinix-metal-eks-anywhere/README.md

 {% note %}
 **Note:** This README.md will serve as manual instructions for installing EKS-A Bare Metal on Equinix Metal.
 These instructions are a work-in-progress.
 Once all steps are executed additional steps may be needed.
+{% endnote %}

+{% note %}
-Ignore the `.tf` files in this project for now.
+**Note:** Ignore the `.tf` files in this project for now.
 These instructions will offer copy+paste ready commands where possible to simplify the process.
 Terraform execution will come once the manual install is ironed out.
 {% endnote %}

 Steps below align with EKS-A Beta instructions.
 The steps below are intended to be complete, making reference to binaries from the EKS-A on Bare Metal Beta install guide.
 Confer with Beta Install guide when needed.